Glitter Painted Holiday Centerpiece

 Glitter Painted Holiday Centerpiece tutorial

-I wanted to start my tablescape with a something very quick and very affordable, that’s where the empty Coke bottles came in.
+I wanted to start my tablescape with something very quick and very affordable, that’s where the empty Coke bottles came in.
 I set up a paint station in the garage with my bottles and some cardboard and sprayed 10 bottles in gold and silver glitter spray paint.

 I do have one tip, Coca-Cola bottles took a LOT of spray paint, to cover the label.
 I would recommend getting a primer to spray them with before the glitter paint.
 I did buy a glitter paint sealant, so the glitter didn’t get all over the place once they were painted.